uthcode/learntosolveit/source/python.rst

         a_list.append(new_item)
         return a_list

-.. container:: handout

 The problem here is that the default value of ``a_list``, an empty list, is evaluated at function definition time.
 So every time you call the function, you get the **same** default value.
 Try it several times:

-.. class:: incremental

    ::